Coloquinte/locked-tapeout/blog/post.md

 The goal of logic locking is to make the design unusable without the right key.
 Usually, we apply it after synthesis, when the design is already mapped to logic gates.
-Logic locking adds new gates that are not supposed to do anything, but change the behaviour of the design.
+Logic locking adds new gates that will change the behaviour of the design unless the right key is provided.
 Our tool does it by adding Xor and Xnor gates, as shown below, but you can imagine a lot of ways to insert or replace gates.
-If the right key is provided (0 for a Xor gate, 1 for a Xnor gate), the design works as before.
+If a 0 is set for a Xor gate, or a 1 for a Xnor gate, the design works as before.
 It acts as a countermeasure rather than a cryptographic security.
 Much like software countermeasures it will not stop a determined attacker with unlimited resources, but it's one more thing that an attacker will have to break.